qazuor/qazuor.com/src/content/blog/mastering-typescript.md

 ---
 title: Mastering TypeScript in 2025
+excerpt:
-excerpt: Advanced TypeScript patterns and best practices for building robust, type-safe applications.
+  Advanced TypeScript patterns and best practices for building robust, type-safe applications.
 Learn utility types, generics, and more.
 publishDate: 2025-01-10
 tags: [TypeScript, JavaScript, Programming, Best Practices]
 readTime: 12 min read
 draft: false
+category: Programming
+image: ./_images/placeholder-3.jpg
 ---

 ## Introduction

 TypeScript has become the standard for modern JavaScript development.
 In this guide, we'll explore advanced patterns that will take your TypeScript skills to the next level.

 ## Advanced Type Patterns